microlinkhq/www/src/pages/docs/api/basics/error-codes.md

 - `more`: A link pointing this documentation.
 - `report`: A link for reporting the problem directly to us.

+If you are experience any of these errors are you not sure how to proceed, please feel free to [reach us](mailto:hello@microlink.io).

 ## EAUTH

 **Message**

-Authentication failed.
+Invalid API key.
 Make sure you are attaching your API key as `x-api-key` header.

 **Solution**

-Ensure your API key we send you via email and it's attached as `x-api-key` against `pro.microlink.io` endpoint.
+Ensure to [authenticate](/docs/api/basics/authentication/) your requests providing an API key attached as `x-api-key` against `pro.microlink.io` [endpoint](/docs/api/basics/endpoint).

 ## EBRWSRTIMEOUT